Spinoffs

 Top 10 Best Video Game Spinoffs of All Time!

 For the uninitiated, spinoffs are new products or franchises that are derived from existing works.
-In some cases, a spinoff can allow developers and producers an opportunity to better explore certain characters or settings.
+In some cases, a spinoff can give developers and producers an opportunity to better explore certain characters or settings.
 At the same time, creating a spinoff to a popular franchise often brings a built-in audience and helps mitigate the risks associated with creating a new IP.
 This list looks at the most noteworthy spinoffs in gaming history.
 For the most part, I chose to recognize games that fell into different genres than the games that they were based on, so games that could be described as sequels (like Mega Man X) or classified as part of the mainline series (like Metroid Prime) were not considered.
 Crossover games like Marvel vs. Capcom or Hyrule Warriors were not counted as spinoffs either.
 Keep in mind that “best spinoff” and “best game” are completely different things, so don’t get too upset with the specific order of the list.

 Examples: Frasier, The Jeffersons, Darkwing Duck